Would you like to connect more than one mailer to your WordPress site?

 Setting up an additional connection in WP Mail SMTP allows you to add a Backup Connection and use Smart Routing.
 These two powerful features give you more flexibility and control over email delivery.

-In this tutorial, we’ll show you how to configure an additional connection in WP Mail SMTP.
+This tutorial will show you how to configure an additional connection in WP Mail SMTP.

 What Is an Additional Connection?